broadinstitute/cromwell/docs/Configuring.md

       # The carbonite section contains carbonite-specific options
       carbonite-metadata-service {
-        # Enables carboniting process
-        enabled = false

-        # Only carbonite workflows whose summary entry IDs are greater than or equal to this value:
-        minimum-summary-entry-id = 0

-        # Output log messages whenever carboniting activity is started or completed?
-        debug-logging = false

-        # Which GCS bucket to use for storing the generated metadata JSON
+        # Which GCS bucket to use for storing or retrieving metadata JSON
         bucket = "<<A private bucket, *without* the gs:// prefix>>"

         # A filesytem able to access the specified bucket: